 Chris has been flying since 1985 and first flew a Tiger Moth, at the Royal Air Force College Cranwell, in 1986.
 After qualifying as a flying instructor in 1988, the RAF decided it was time he learned to drive!
 Chris’ RAF career included engineering, Flight Safety and International Relations, after which he worked briefly as a freelance pilot on a variety of historic and aerobatic aeroplanes, including the Harvard, Twin Pioneer, Antonov An2 and CAP10.
-A year flying freight in darkest West Africa was followed by 4 years with a European regional airline; Chris now flies for a major middle eastern airline.
+A year flying freight in darkest West Africa was followed by 4 years with a European regional airline and over 5 years with a major middle eastern airline.
 Chris has been flying the public in vintage and aerobatic aeroplanes since 2000 and has enjoyed the privilege of flying many World War Two veterans, including former fighter pilots, bomber crews and engineers.
 He also displays all aircraft in the Finest Hour fleet.
 Despite his breadth of experience, Chris claims that nothing puts a smile on a customer’s face quite like a ride in the iconic Tiger Moth.

 Tim learned to fly on Chipmunks with the RAF University Air Squadron in Belfast.
 Following a period as a flying instructor, his commercial flying career started on the DC-3 with Skyways, based in Aberdeen.
 After 7 years with Aer Lingus, including secondments to a number of African airlines, Tim spent 30 years based in Hong Kong, flying the Boeing 747, retiring from this in 2016.
 In addition to giving lessons in the Finest Hour Tiger Moth, Tim flies a spirited display in the Beech 18, which he has owned since 1998.